DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/owasp.md

 This means that regardless if you want to want to get a job in an security team, active participation in OWASP projects is a perfect and very effective way to meet individuals that can help you find the job you want.

 That said, there is a massive skills shortage in the market for Application Security specialists.
 The main reason is because you can't really do Application Security unless you have a developer background.
 My advise to all developers I meet, is to seriously consider an Application Security carer.
-Not only it is an industry that is on a massive growth curve, it really needs new talent, energy , development skill and ideas.
+Not only it is an industry that is on a massive growth curve, it really needs new talent, energy, development skill and ideas.